 As more women are becoming comfortable talking about their bodies, an increasing number of women are learning that the symptoms they experience during menstruation are not normal.
-Women who have heavy periods lasting more than 10 days per month, bleeding between menstrual cycles, pain during intercourse, frequent urination, pelvic pain, or cramps may have thought these symptoms were just a part of having a normal period.
+Women who experience heavy and prolonged menstrual bleeding, pain during intercourse, frequent urination, pelvic pain, or cramps may have thought these symptoms were just a part of having a normal period.
 However, these symptoms can indicate that a woman may be suffering from uterine fibroids.

 Uterine fibroids are noncancerous tumors that can grow in a woman’s uterus.
 Many women may not experience any symptoms; but if the fibroids grow large or numerous, she may experience one of more of the symptoms mentioned above.